Aspen Extreme: Production

 Writer and debut director Patrick Hasburgh developed the screenplay for Aspen Extreme based on his experiences working as a ski instructor in Aspen, Colorado where among his pupils was Walt Disney Pictures chairman, Michael Eisner, who later agreed to distribute the picture through Disney’s Buena Vista Pictures Distribution, Inc.

 Principal photography began in March 1992 with filming in Aspen and other skiing communities, such as Snowmass, Ajax, Highlands, and Buttermilk, with additional shooting at the Ford Truck Plant in Wayne, Michigan, the Mt.
 Brighton ski area, and the surrounding suburbs.
 Avalanche and rescue scenes were filmed over four days on a sound stage in North Hollywood, CA.

 Skiing footage

 The backcountry and bowl skiing sequences were filmed at Aspen Highlands with the permission of owner Whip Jones and Alta Ski Area.
 Big mountain extreme skiers Scot Schmidt and Doug Coombs (and several others) are credited as (stand-in) skiers.

 Reception

 Aspen Extreme received negative reviews from critics and holds a 22% rating on Rotten Tomatoes.

+Critical response

+Vincent Canby of The New York Times wrote: "Even though it runs close to two hours, "Aspen Extreme" remains sort of stretched out and dramatically undeveloped."